MaastrichtU-IDS/dsri-documentation/website/docs/deploy-on-gpu.md

 ## Prepare your GPU workspace

-You will first need to start your workspace without the GPU enabled, you can then prepare your experiments: clone the code, download the data, prepare scripts to install all requirements (the workspace will be restarted when you enable the GPU)
+You will first need to start your workspace without the GPU enabled, you can then prepare your experiments: clone the code, download the data, prepare scripts to install all requirements (the workspace will be restarted when you enable the GPU).

+We recommend you to also try and debug your code on small sample using the CPU before getting the GPU, this way you will be able to directly start long running task when you get the GPU, instead of losing time debugging your code.

 In most prepared image to work on the DSRI GPU we are using images provided by Nvidia, with all required drivers and optimizations for GPU pre-installed.
 You can access the workspace with JupyterLab and VisualStudio Code in your browser, and install dependencies with `apt-get`, `conda` or `pip`